joncamp/quicklink2dotnet/QuickLinkDotNet/QuickLinkDotNet/README.txt

 		entire solution) and select "Properties."
 Under the "Build" tab, choose "x64" for the "Platform Target".
 Additionally, right-click on the QuickLinkDotNet project, and select "Properties".
-Under the "Build" tab, tpye "ISX64" in the "Conditional compilation symbols" box.
+Under the "Build" tab, type "ISX64" in the "Conditional compilation symbols" box.

 10. From Visual Studio's drop down menus, select "Build -> Build Solution".